-CLOTHING CONSTRUCTION - Thursday, July 21st STYLE REVIEW - Judged Monday, July 18th @ 6:00 p.m.
+CLOTHING CONSTRUCTION - Thursday, July 20 STYLE REVIEW - Judged Monday, July 17 @ 6:00 p.m.
 Construction Rules

-- Each article entered must have a clothing tag sewn in the garment, giving the name of article, class number, and the name of exhibitor. - 2.
-Garment must be carefully laundered or cleaned before entering. - Exhibitors will be limited to five (5) different kinds of entries, all which may be in the same class. - State Fair classes are available for 4-H members 9 and older prior to January 1 of current year.
+- 1. Each article entered must have a clothing tag sewn in the garment, giving the name of article, class number, and the name of exhibitor. - Garment must be carefully laundered or cleaned before entering.
+Exhibitors will be limited to five (5) different kinds of entries, all - which may be in the same class.
+4. State Fair classes are available for 4-H members 9 and older prior to January 1 of current year.
 Blue ribbon must be received to qualify.
 4-H'er may enter one educational exhibit and one constructed exhibit. - Pre-cut kits are acceptable for all clothing classes.
-All articles/garments must be finished for use. - 6.
+All - articles/garments must be finished for use. - 6.
+Since care labels are not always available, NO care label will be required; however, 4-H members should know how to care for fabrics they purchase. - 7.
 Recycled Clothing Project An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
-A 3"x5" index card MUST accompany entry describing the recycled materials and how they were used in the item. - 7.
+A 3"x5" index card MUST accompany entry describing the recycled materials and how they were used in the item. - 8.
 Classes will be divided in to Jr., Inter., and Sr. When completing pre-entry, 4-H class numbers must contain the class number and a letter if classes are not already specific to member's age and exhibit judging is based by age group and the exhibit.
 Letters will be as follows: - A. 4-H member age 7-9-year-olds - B. 4-H member age 10-13-year-olds - C. 4-H member age 14 and older